 Identity Theft and Fraud

-Identity theft is a type of fraud crime in which a person steals another’s identifying information for personal gain.
+Identity theft is a type of fraud in which a person steals another’s identifying information for personal gain.
 The offense usually involves taking another’s financial information to make fraudulent purchases, open credit cards or apply for loans; but can also involve assuming the other person’s identity to commit other crimes under the person’s name.
 As identity theft typically involves the use of the internet, these crimes usually attract the attention of federal agencies and can be charged in state and federal court.
 This means that one can be charge for identity theft at both the state and federal level, without facing double jeopardy.
-If you face charges for identity theft or fraud, contact attorney Brian Gabriel to discuss your case.
+If you face charges for identity theft or fraud, seek competent legal representation immediately.

 Identity Theft vs. Identity Fraud